8 July 2023, 9:00 AM - 1:00 PM

 My school is not aware of / has not announced

-registration for this competition.
+this competition.
 How can I

 register?